julianlam/feps/fep/888d/fep-888d.md

 FEPs that wish to define extension terms within the w3id.org/fep namespace MUST provide a context document co-located within their FEP folder with the filename `context.jsonld` and containing all terms defined by that FEP.
 The context document MUST include at least an `@id` for each term, with `@type` of `@id` if the term links to another node on the graph.
 The context document MAY include additional metadata.
 Once the FEP is marked `FINAL`, the context document MAY be cached forever if referenced.
 FEPs that define extension terms MAY instead define extension terms within a vendor-specific namespace, but generally this SHOULD NOT be done.

-#### Example
+#### Example using paths

 (This section is non-normative.)

 For example, say we wanted to define the following terms within the current FEP-888d:

 - `SomeType` is a term for some type
-- `exampleA` is a term with some literal value (string, boolean, number)
+- `exampleA` is a term for a property with some literal value (string, boolean, number)
-- `exampleB` is a term that links to another node on the graph (for example, another object)
+- `exampleB` is a term for a property that links to another node on the graph (for example, another object)
-- `exampleC` is an ordered list of literal values that are specifically non-negative integers
+- `exampleC` is a term for a property that is an ordered list of literal values that are specifically non-negative integers

 The context document might look like this, at minimum: